Apprentices can earn while they learn and do not need to worry about paying back student loans.

 Higher – Can lead to NVQ Level 4 (equivalent to a Foundation Degree)

 Apprenticeships offer a wealth of different qualifications in all job and career sectors.
 Apprenticeships offer NVQs, often along with BTEC qualifications.
-Apprenticeships usually last around 12 months, but may be longer depending on the employer and the level of qualification the apprentice is working towards.
+Apprenticeships are a minimum of 12 month duration dependent on the level, subject and employer.